gemusehandler/NEBacademy/pages/02.academy/01._mission/text.md

 redirect_default_route: true
 ---

-## A European Academy for skills in sustainable construction
+## The NEB Academy is poised to spearhead skill development for the Renovation Wave by engaging key stakeholders in construction, engineering, architecture, and planning.
+By connecting educators and trainers, the Academy aims to ensure a widespread impact across the entire construction ecosystem.

 ### Need

 Accounting for around 40% of GHG emissions from building operations and an additional 10-20% from embodied emissions, the construction sector is one of the major contributors to the climate crisis, making it a priority target for the green transformation.